American Seafood Harvesters Marketing Practices Survey

 2023 Survey of American Seafood Harvesters Marketing Practices

-Between March and July 2023 we are contacting nearly 7000 direct seafood marketers in the US to learn more about their engagement with the direct seafood sector, characteristics of their businesses, and their marketing practices.
-The aim of this survey is to bring attention to the important role that seafood harvesters play in the nation’s food systems and, eventually, inform future investments in the sector.
+Between March and July 2023 we contacted nearly 7000 direct seafood marketers in the US to learn more about their businesses and how they direct market seafood.
+We heard back from direct seafood marketers across the US and will be sharing findings from the survey over the course of the next few months.
+The findings from this survey could bring attention to the important role that seafood harvesters play in the nation’s food systems and, eventually, inform future investments in the sector.

-If you have any questions about this survey, please call (toll free) 1-(855) 650-3474 or email Dr. Sahir Advani or Assistant Professor Joshua Stoll .
-If you have any questions about your rights as a research participant, please contact the Office of Research Compliance, University of Maine, 207-581-2657 (or e-mail umric@maine.edu).
+If you have any questions about this survey or are interested in accessing direct marketing data from your region, please email Dr. Sahir Advani or Assistant Professor Joshua Stoll .
+If you have any questions about your rights as a research participant, please contact the Office of Research Compliance, University of Maine, 207-581-2657 (or email umric@maine.edu).

 Project Partners